Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 description: '`torch.func` (previously known as `functorch`) is a PyTorch module designed to offer JAX-like transforms.
 Within this module, various higher-order functions, such as `grad`, `vmap`, and `vjp` are made accessible.
-These transforms help users to easily compute gradients for the paramters of their model or write batch-size agnostic code.
+These transforms help users to easily compute gradients for the parameters of their model or write batch-size agnostic code.
 The beauty of these transformations lies in their ability to compose with one another.
 Thanks to this, the process of calculating per-sample gradients becomes the straightforward application of